-She linked to a Breast Cancer Risk Assessment Tool there but it's a broken link, so I tracked down the correct link here.
-I doubt it's super accurate, but I thought it was interesting anyway, especially since my Mom died from breast cancer in July, although I'm fairly certain hers was caused by the synthetic hormone therapy her doctor put her on years ago.
+Here's a Breast Cancer Risk Assessment Tool to at least give you some idea of your risk.
+I thought it was interesting, especially since my Mom died from breast cancer, although I'm fairly certain her cancer was caused by the synthetic hormone therapy her doctor put her on years ago.
 These were my results:

 - 1.7% risk in next 5 years

 Who knows how accurate that is, especially since it doesn't take into account that I eat better than most.
 (Not perfect by any means, but definitely better than most.)

 Mine was only $185, I didn't think that was bad at all, considering that I'd probably pay at least that much for a mammogram, now that our health insurance copays are so high, and we're not at the doctor enough to ever get to the point where the insurance company pays anything.
 (Which is a good thing, obviously, but the whole health insurance scam is another topic that I won't start ranting about now.)

 My friend Sarah found an angle to this story that I hadn't considered: Thermograms Not the Perfect Alternative to Mammograms.
 While she still recommends them, she points to the cost as a possible deterrent for some, AND she brings up the sticky issue of what to do if your thermogram turns up an area of concern.
 The next step should be a breast ultrasound, but Sarah said she had trouble getting a doctor to order one without first getting a mammogram!